craigbooker/craigbooker.com/src/pages/blog/god-show-me-the-lies.md

 # Identifying the Lies

-In [part 2 of, Making It All Go Away](https://www.craigbooker.com/blog/make-it-all-go-away-part-2/), we came to the realization that we might not have the faith to effectively ask God to make it all go away.
+In [God, Strengthen My Faith](https://www.craigbooker.com/blog/god-strengthen-my-faith/), we came to the realization that we might not have the faith to effectively ask God to make it all go away.
 We prayed asking God to strengthen our faith.
 When fear grips someone as much as it had a hold on me, you begin to accept lies as truth.
 The longer we believe in the lies, the blurrier the line between the truth and lies becomes.
 Essentially, the lies become our truth.
 As long as we believe the lies at any level, we are unable to find true freedom from our fear and anxiety.

 ## Danger Ahead